JarbasHiveMind/HiveMind-community-docs/docs/protocol.md

 # Protocol

-In the fascinating world of the Hivemind, a network of interconnected intelligent agents, the ability to exchange information and commands seamlessly is made possible through the Hivemind Protocol.
+The ability to exchange information and commands seamlessly is made possible through the Hivemind Protocol.
-This document delves into the intricacies of the protocol, particularly focusing on the concept of nested Hiveminds.
-By understanding the inner workings of the protocol and the possibilities it unlocks, we gain insight into the potential of distributed AI systems.

 ## Terminology